jni/my-documents/blog/context.md

 Ontology](http://www.geneontology.org/).
 This has a set of *hierarchical*, *overlapping* annotations of most genes in the genome.
 Let's break that down:

-- hierarchical: a gene that is a *promoter-region binding gene* is also a *DNA binding gene*.
+- hierarchical: a gene that codes for a *promoter-region binding protein* also codes for a *DNA binding protein*.
-- overlapping: a gene can be both DNA binding *and* have kinase activity.
+- overlapping: a protein can be both DNA binding *and* have kinase activity.

 Other sources include [OMIM](http://www.omim.org/) and [GeneRIF](http://www.ncbi.nlm.nih.gov/gene/about-generif), but we will focus on